al1ve1t/eahris/docs/README.md

-## TEXT-TO-SPEECH BASED EMOTION-AWARE HUMAN-ROBOT DIALOGUE SYSTEM
+## Emotion-Aware Human-Robot Interaction System

 ### The content and link to demo are coming soon!